|

 A 'splitting' banner repeater may be provided on the approach to a junction signal (semaphore or colour light) to give drivers an earlier indication of routeing.
 A splitting banner repeater comprises a separate banner for each route, each positioned beside the other.
 If the routes are of a similar speed then the banners are mounted at the same height [7.45]; otherwise, they are stepped in height according to the relative speeds of the routes [7.46].

-The resignalling at Glasgow St. Enoch (LMS) in May 1933 had, unusually, provided fishtailed banner repeaters in rear of two three-aspect colour light stop signals situated on the North Curve approach to the station.
+The resignalling at Glasgow St. Enoch (LMS) in May 1933 had, unusually, provided fishtailed banner repeaters on approach to two three-aspect colour light stop signals situated on the North Curve approach to the station.
 Each banner repeater remained 'on' (see [7.42]) while the relevant colour light signal displayed either a red or a yellow aspect, changing to 'off' (see [7.43]) only when the signal displayed a green aspect.
 They were provided for propelling movements.

 [7.47] Semaphore Repeater Signal ('on').